cylc/cylc-admin/docs/proposal-spawn-on-d.md

   the next prerequisite gets satisfied (however it would be stuck waiting on the original pre-removal outputs).
 And it would not prevent future instances getting spawned (tasks don't spawn their own successors on SoD).
+- BUT needed to remove rare stuck waiting tasks.

 ### "cylc reset" not needed